College of Chiropractic Education

 Everyone’s journey in chiropractic education is unique to them.
 Typically, our 14-quarter D.C. program takes a student approximately four years to complete.
 However, your time commitment could increase or decrease, depending on your course load and how many quarters you complete per year.

 Our Student Advocacy and Advisement Center is here to help you for all your course scheduling, major planning and even general student account questions.
 Basically, they are your one-stop-shop for student inquiries.

-How much will it cost to attend Life University’s Doctor of Chiropractic program?
+How much will it cost to attend Life University’s DC program?